umr-ds/DR4DNA/README.md

 # Requirements

-Fot the installation, Python 3.8 and pip is required (we recommend 22.1.2 or newer) The software has been tested on Ubuntu 20.04, Ubuntu 22.04 and Windows 11, but should work on any system supporting Python 3.
+Fot the installation, Python 3.8 (or newer) and pip (we recommend 22.1.2 or newer) is required The software has been tested on Ubuntu 20.04, Ubuntu 22.04 and Windows 11, but should work on any system supporting Python 3.